 Method Two: Use Quick-Drying Nail Products

-Method Three: Use a Hairdryer
+Method Three: Use A Hairdryer

-Step Three: Simply repeat the process for your top coat and second hand.
+- Simply repeat the process for your top coat and second hand.